 The ability of the Company to pay cash dividends to its stockholders and to service its debt historically was dependent on the receipt of cash dividends from its subsidiaries.
-However, Busey Bank sustained significant losses during 2008 and 2009 resulting in pressure on capital, which has been enhanced through injections by the Company.
+However, Busey Bank sustained significant losses during 2008 and 2009 resulting in pressure on its capital, which was relieved through injections of capital from the Company.
 State chartered banks have certain statutory and regulatory restrictions on the amount of cash dividends they may pay.
-Due to the significant retained earnings deficit and the Company's desire to maintain a strong capital position at Busey Bank, dividends were not paid out of Busey Bank in 2011, 2012 or 2013.
-Until such time as retained earnings have been restored, Busey Bank will not be permitted to pay dividends and we will need to request permission from Busey Bank's primary regulator to receive any capital out of Busey Bank.
-On January 22, 2013, with the approval of its primary regulator, Busey Bank transferred \$50.0 million to the Company representing a return of capital and associated surplus as a result of an amendment to Busey Bank's charter.
+Due to the significant losses in the past and the Company's desire to maintain a strong capital position at Busey Bank, no dividends have been paid from Busey Bank since 2009.
+Until such time as retained earnings have been restored, Busey Bank will not be permitted to pay dividends, and we will need to request permission from Busey Bank's primary regulator to distribute any capital out of Busey Bank.
+On January 22, 2013, with the approval of its primary regulator, Busey Bank transferred \$50.0 million to the Company, representing a return of capital and associated surplus as a result of an amendment to Busey Bank's charter.
+Further, on October 22, 2014, with the approval of its primary regulator, Busey Bank transferred \$60.0 million to the Company, representing a return of capital and associated surplus as a result of a further amendment to Busey Bank's charter.

-The Company and the Bank are subject to regulatory capital requirements administered by federal and state banking agencies that involve the quantitative measure of their assets, liabilities, and certain off-balance-sheet items, as calculated under regulatory accounting practices.
-Quantitative measures established by regulation to ensure capital adequacy require the Company and the Bank to maintain minimum amounts and ratios (set forth in the table below) of total and Tier I capital (as defined in the regulations) to risk-weighted assets (as defined in the regulations), and, for the Bank, Tier 1 capital (as defined) to average assets (as defined in the regulations).
-Failure to meet minimum capital requirements may cause regulatory bodies to initiate certain discretionary and/or mandatory actions that, if undertaken, may have a direct material effect on the Company's financial statements.
-The Company, as a financial holding company, is required to be "well-capitalized" in the two capital categories based on risk-weighted assets, as shown in the table below.
-The Company believes, as of December 31, 2013, that it and the Bank met all capital adequacy requirements to which they were subject, including the guidelines to be considered "well-capitalized."
+The Company and Busey Bank are subject to regulatory capital requirements administered by federal and state banking agencies that involve the quantitative measure of their assets, liabilities, and certain off-balance-sheet items, as calculated under regulatory accounting practices.
+Quantitative measures established by regulations to ensure capital adequacy require the Company and Busey Bank to maintain minimum amounts and ratios (set forth in the table below) of total and Tier 1 capital (as defined in the regulations) to risk-weighted assets (as defined in the regulations), and, for the Bank, Tier 1 capital (as defined in the regulations) to average assets (as defined in the regulations).
+Failure to meet minimum capital requirements may cause regulatory bodies to initiate certain discretionary and/or mandatory actions that, if undertaken, may have a direct material effect on our financial statements.
+The Company, as a financial holding company, is required to be "well capitalized" in the two capital categories based on risk-weighted assets, as shown in the table below.
+As of December 31, 2014, the Company and Busey Bank met all capital adequacy requirements to which they were subject, including the guidelines to be considered "well capitalized."